Ranlot/shortest-paths-algos-neo4j/README.md

 ## Web UI

-You can load the content of the database created by the `fillDB` method to the Neo4j web server simply by pointing the database location to `$ROOT_OF_REPOSITORY/$DB_PATH` when starting the UI.
+You can load the content of the database created by the `ShortestPath::fillDB` method to the Neo4j web server simply by pointing the database location to `$ROOT_OF_REPOSITORY/$DB_PATH` when starting the UI.
 (In our case `$DB_PATH` is `connectedCitiesDB/`).

 It is then possible to get a basic visualization of the entire graph connecting all the cities together